forestryio/forestry.io/hugo/content/docs/settings/snippets.md

     weight: 6

 ---
 **Snippets** in Forestry are pre-defined chunks of text that can be inserted into your content.
-You can put anything in a snippet that you might normally insert into your content, but they are especially useful in conjunction with [shortcodes](https://gohugo.io/content-management/shortcodes/) in Hugo or certain [Liquid tags](https://jekyllrb.com/docs/plugins/tags/) in Jekyll,
+You can put anything in a snippet that you might normally insert into your content, but they are especially useful in conjunction with [shortcodes](https://gohugo.io/content-management/shortcodes/) in Hugo or certain [Liquid tags](https://jekyllrb.com/docs/plugins/tags/) in Jekyll.

 ## Creating Snippets

 To create a snippet, add a `.snippet` file to the `.forestry/snippets` directory in your repository.
 This file should contain the content that you wish to be inserted when your snippet is applied in the editor.
+You can also embed Markdown in your snippets.

 ### Example